 You don’t need a super-lightweight bike to ride with us, but a lighter bike obviously helps.
 Most of our members ride lightweight bikes with dropped handlebars.
 Your bike needs to be in good working order, and in winter you’ll need lights, and a spare inner tube (or two!) is useful in case of punctures.
 Mudguards are appreciated when the weather is wet, or the roads muddy.
 Bring something to drink and maybe an energy bar or other snack in case you need one.

 Carry ID when riding.
 When riding with the club it is the responsibility of all riders to carry some form of ID.
 This should contain your name, address, and the name of a person to contact in case of emergency.
 Should you have any specific medical conditions (e.g. unusual blood group), or medication, that might be important in case of injury, it would also be useful to put this on your ID.
 Some of you may have this information on your phone (under ICE — in case of emergency), but it would also be useful to carry it in written form, either on a small card, or maybe a wristband designed for this purpose.

 Flat bars are fine!

 Young riders (under age 18).
-Young riders are welcome to join our rides as long as they are fit and strong enough to keep up; many late-teens can do this without problems.
+Young riders are welcome to join our rides as long as they are fit and strong enough to keep up.
 The minimum age for unaccompanied children on our rides is 13.
 There is no lower age limit if accompanied by a responsible adult acting in loco parentis, but a signed parental consent form is needed.
 Teenagers aged 13 to 17 may participate unaccompanied if they have parental permission and the parental consent form is signed.
 You can download a copy of the form here to print and complete before the ride.
 Young riders who are members of Cycling UK only require one copy of this form to cover a series of rides (e.g. a year’s rides).
 In the case of non-members a separate signed copy of the form is needed for each ride — see the form itself for full details.